Sha-Lab/FEAT/README.md

 - Dataset: please download dataset and put images into the folder data/[name of dataset, miniimagenet or cub]/images

-- Pre-trained weights: please download the [pre-trained weights](https://drive.google.com/open?id=14Jn1t9JxH-CxjfWy4JmVpCxkC9cDqqfE) of the encoder if needed
+- Pre-trained weights: please download the [pre-trained weights](https://drive.google.com/open?id=14Jn1t9JxH-CxjfWy4JmVpCxkC9cDqqfE) of the encoder if needed.
+The pre-trained weights can be downloaded by the script download_weight.sh

 ### Dataset